bluesNbrews/computerSystems/README.md

 Implement the best practice of "Double Checked Locking" for thread safety and minimal locking.

 ## CSCI 6461 (Computer Architecture)

+### multiply.c

+Simple matrix multiplication using host code (CPU).
+Matrix size is 16x16, values are all 32 and the output is 256.

 ## CSCI 6212 (Design and Analysis of Algorithms)